 The Difficulties B2B Marketers Face Calculating ROAS

 But for B2B marketers, it’s rarely this simple.
 Sure, you may have some customers who enrol online, but the majority of your conversions likely occur offline through sales calls.
-And since marketing and sales teams usually work in separate systems, your marketing analytics tool may never show how ad-generated interest plays out in terms of actual sales and revenue.

 Here’s how it works: